 Disability insurance is designed to replace your income if you are unable to work for a while.
-Whether you need the insurance depends on your circumstances.
-If you think you may need the income from disability insurance to meet your financial obligations, consider these:
+Whether you need disability insurance depends on your circumstances.
+If you think you may need the income from disability insurance to meet your financial obligations if you become disabled, consider these:

 Short-term Disability Insurance

 - Short-term Disability Insurance provides income replacement benefits when an injury, sickness, or pregnancy results in your continuous disability for up to 180 days.
 You pay the full cost if you enroll in this insurance.